Linux Distro Reviews: Linux Mint 22

 Newer Kernel

-The fact that Mint 22 ships with kernel 6.8, instead of LMDE’s 6.1, means it is better suited to my hardware, especially my main machine, a Tuxedo Pulse with the AMD Ryzen 7 4800H.
+The fact that Mint 22 ships with kernel 6.8, instead of LMDE’s 6.1, means it is better suited to newer hardware, such as my main machine, a Tuxedo Pulse with the AMD Ryzen 7 4800H.
 The chip is still new enough that AMD improvements to the Linux kernel directly impact that this chipset.

 On older kernels, and especially the 6.1 series, I randomly experienced an issue where my computer would refuse to fully wake from sleep.
 The keyboard would light up, the screen would go from inactive to backlit black, but no image would appear and the machine would not respond to input.
 Because it was random, it was nearly impossible to diagnose, and there was never anything in the logs providing a clear indication of what was happening.